uibk-uncover/KnowYourLibrary/README.md

     [--help|-h]
 ```

-Using this interface, you can specify, whether to test only compression, only decompression or both.
-You can also specify, whether to run for colored (using alaska dataset [[2]](#2)) or grayscale images (using BOSSBase dataset [[3]](#3)) and overwrite default location with custom one for any of them.
-In addition, you can choose, how many images from dataset will be used.
+Using this interface, you can specify whether to test compression, decompression or both.
+You can also specify whether to run for colored (using the ALASKA dataset [[2]](#2)) or grayscale images (using the BOSSBase dataset [[3]](#3)).
+You can overwrite the default location with a custom one.
+In addition you can choose how many images from dataset will be used.

-By default, program uses at most 1000 images + certain specifically chosen (with maximal and minimal saturation, synthetic "checkerboard" with sharp edges etc.).
-Default location of alaska dataset is `~/Datasets/ALASKA_v2_TIFF_256_COLOR`, for boss it is `~/Datasets/BOSS_tiles`.
+By default program uses at most 1000 images + certain specifically chosen (with maximal and minimal saturation, synthetic "checkerboard" with sharp edges etc.).
+The default location of the ALASKA dataset is `~/Datasets/ALASKA_v2_TIFF_256_COLOR`, for BOSSBase it is `~/Datasets/BOSS_tiles`.

 ### Examples

-To run compression test on alaska in directory `/alaska` and boss in default directory, type
+To run compression test on ALASKA in directory `/alaska` and BOSSBase in default directory, type

 ```bash
 python run.py compression -i "alaska=/alaska;boss"
 ```

-To run decompression test on boss in directory `/data/boss`, but only use 30 images, type
+To run decompression test on BOSSBase in directory `/data/boss`, but only use 30 images, type

 ```bash
 python run.py decompression -i "boss=/data/boss" -n 30